Are There Really Enough Fish in the Sea?

-We know eating 2-3 servings a week of fish or seafood is recommended but what kind?
-Does it have to be fresh?
-What’s the deal with farmed?
+We know it’s recommended to eat 2-3 servings a week of fish or seafood, but what kind?
+What’s the deal with farmed vs. fresh fish?

-Being a dietitian born and raised in Alaska, I will fully disclose I have a bias toward fresh fish because I think it tastes better and I like knowing where my food came from, however, in this review I will explain the pros and cons for both types of salmon.
+Being an Alaskan dietitian born and raised, I will fully disclose I have a bias toward fresh fish because I think it tastes better and I like knowing where my food comes from, however, in this review I will explain the pros and cons for both types of salmon.

 Fish is an important part of a healthy diet and salmon is an excellent source of omega-3 fatty acids, protein and micronutrients.
-Omega-3 fatty acids are found in most fish but are especially high in salmon due to their ability to store oils in their muscles.
+Omega-3 fatty acids are found in most fish but are especially high in salmon due to their ability to store oils in their muscles (how else would they survive the freezing cold Alaskan waters?).
 Omega-3 fatty acids have been shown to reduce the risk of cardiovascular disease and promote healthy vision and brain development.

 Salmon is an excellent source of several B vitamins, which are needed for energy production, controlling inflammation and protecting heart and brain health.